theresa-i/Azure-Synapse-Samples/README.md

 # Azure Synapse Samples
-A collection of samples for Azure Synapse.
+A collection of scripts for Azure Synapse.
 ## Description
 Samples organized by coding language.
 ## Samples